 To build on this effort and further refine plans for the area, the City competed for and was one of only five cities in the nation to receive a grant from the Partnership for Sustainable Communities, a joint initiative of the EPA, U.S. Department of Housing and Urban Development (HUD), and U.S. Department of Transportation (DOT).
 This grant provides technical assistance to create a more detailed plan for a sub-area of Riverfront Crossings, which includes areas along South Gilbert Street, Ralston Creek, the Iowa River, and the site of the City's North Wastewater Treatment Plant on Kirkwood Avenue.

 On October 4, 2011, the City Council adopted the first phase of the Riverfront Crossings Plan, which focuses on the eastside riverfront and the Gilbert Street corridor from Kirkwood Avenue south to Highway 6.
-The City is now turning its attention to creating a plan for the rest of Riverfront Crossings, including the area along Riverside Drive on the west side of the River, the area directly south of Burlington Street, the area around the historic rail depot, and for the Gilbert Street corridor from Kirkwood Avenue north to Burlington Street.
-Once adopted the plan will provide guidance for development and redevelopment in Riverfront Crossings and establish a framework for development of zoning and economic development tools that will spur private investment in the area.
+In January 2013, a plan for the rest of Riverfront Crossings, including the area along Riverside Drive on the west side of the River, the area directly south of Burlington Street, the area around the historic rail depot, and for the Gilbert Street corridor from Kirkwood Avenue north to Burlington Street.
+The adopted Riverfront Crossings Plan will provide guidance for development and redevelopment in Riverfront Crossings and establish a framework for development of zoning and economic development tools that will spur private investment in the area.

 |The flood-prone wastewater treatment plant and surrounding areas along Gilbert Street and Kirkwood Avenue could be transformed into a new neighborhood with a mix of residential and commercial uses and a new waterfront park along the Iowa River.|